Skip to main content

 Quick insights

-• You may want to notify your credit card issuer before making a big purchase to help ensure a smooth transaction.
+• You do not need to notify your credit card issuer before making a big purchase due to advancements in fraud detection technology.

-• Checking your credit limit before making a big purchase may be wise so you can confirm you have enough available credit to make your purchase.
+• Checking your credit limit before making a big purchase may be wise so you can confirm you have enough available credit.

 • If your purchase is significantly higher than your usual spending, it could be flagged as fraudulent as a way to protect your account.